railanbaigazy/Drums_Vanilla_JS/README.md

    - Private/public songs
    - Allow users to customize their drum set (sounds)

+The starting point for this project was drawn from www.javascript30.com.
 This project is not just a coding exercise; it's a musical journey, and I'm excited to see where it takes me.
 Here's to drumming up some fantastic code! 🥁